The Dark

 Written by Brian May, Remixed by Brian Malouf and Brian May

-Appears on: US Driven By You Compass-Box promo CD
+US Driven By You Compass-Box promo CD

 An edit of the Radio Mix or New Version of Driven By You.
 The intro is completely gone and the track instead starts at the first major guitar chord (similar to the CHR edit).
-The outro is also gone and ends in a fade at "yeah!" (which is barely audible).
+The outro is also gone and ends in a fade at &"yeah!" (which is barely audible).

 Driven By You (Ford Ad Version For Collectors Only) 1:29